JONATHAN HOBIN: CREATIVE DIRECTOR and Instructor

 MICHAEL TARDIOLI: DIRECTOR OF EDUCATION AND MENTORSHIP

-Michael co-founded The School of the Photographic Arts: Ottawa in 2005 to create an intensive photographic experience for those seeking to hone their artistic skills.
+Michael Tardioli co-founded The School of the Photographic Arts: Ottawa in 2005 to create an intensive photographic experience for those seeking to hone their artistic skills.

-Embracing the emergence of digital photography, Michael achieved a calibre of printmaking with digital tools that has normally only been associated with traditional techniques.
+Embracing the emergence of digital photography, Tardioli achieved a calibre of printmaking with digital tools that has normally only been associated with traditional techniques.
 Bridging this gap allowed him to attract such significant clients as the Canada Council for the Arts, the National Gallery of Canada, the Canadian Museum of Nature, and garnered him the Canadian Applied Arts Award.

-Michael’s work can be found in the collections of the National Library and Archives, the National Arts Centre, and the Children’s Hospital of Eastern Ontario.
+Tardioli’s work can be found in the collections of the National Library and Archives, the National Arts Centre, and the Children’s Hospital of Eastern Ontario.
 The Children’s Hospital collection was published as a book entitled Hope.

-Michael’s students have gone on to receive international recognition and prestigious awards; their work has been acquired and commissioned by institutions around the world.
+Tardioli’s students have gone on to receive international recognition and prestigious awards; their work has been acquired and commissioned by institutions around the world.